gh120515/SQL-employee-tracker/README.md

 Otherwise, [this link](https://nodejs.dev/en/learn/how-to-install-nodejs/) will highlight some common options to install Node.js - do note that the process may vary between MacOS, Windows and Linux.

-Functionality has been confirmed on Node.js version 16.20.0.
+Functionality has been confirmed on Node.js version 16.20.0 & version 18.16.0.
 Note that other versions may not function as intended.

 ## Usage